“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Goodyear changed the tire industry for the better in 1977 when it introduced the world’s first all-season tire.
-The all-new design quickly captured market share – drivers loved the idea of one set of tires that could work throughout the year.
+The all-new tire design (all season vs all weather tires) quickly captured market share – drivers loved the idea of one set of tires that could work throughout the year.

 Today, cars in North America predominantly ride on all-season tires.
 There are several reasons for that, but it all boils down to cost.
 All-season tires are cheap and very durable, thus very easy on the budget in the long run.
 They are also marketed as a solution for every season – spring, summer, fall, and winter.

 However, there is an issue with how manufacturers market all-season tires.
 Tiremakers will tell you that they work on snowy and icy surfaces, but in reality, most all-season tires suffer.
 Even the best premium models suffer in deeper snow and over ice.
 Thus, in places with harsh wintry conditions, you’ll still need a set of winter tires to tackle those conditions.
 Doesn’t that defeat the purpose of all-season tires?
 Of course!

 Fortunately, Nokian, the winter tire expert, thought of another category called all-weather tires.
 You’ll find these tires mostly marketed as all-season tires since, in their core, they really are – they work throughout the year.

 However, they aren’t exactly the same.
 As a matter of fact, there are some important differences between all season and all weather tires (all season vs all weather tires), which I’ll discuss in more detail below.

 Fasten your seatbelts – this will be the most detailed comparison between the tire categories, where I’ll also list some tire samples.
 So, without further ado, let’s dig into the matter!

 Valid through January 13, 2023

 Available at PriorityTire.com

 All Season Vs All Weather Tires – What are the Main Differences?